Breast Calcifications

 What Are Breast Calcifications?

 Breast calcifications are calcium deposits that form in the breast tissue.
-These calcifications are common and typically benign.
+These calcium deposits in the breast are common and typically benign.
 They are more common in women over the age of 50 and show up on a mammogram as white spots or flecks.
-The deposits are painless and too small to feel, so it is unlikely you will know you have them until it appears on a mammogram.
+The deposits are painless and too small to feel, so it is unlikely you will know you have them until they appear on a mammogram.

-Although most breast calcifications are benign, there are some patterns of calcifications that may indicate breast cancer or precancerous changes in the breast tissue.
+Although most breast calcifications are benign, some patterns of calcification may indicate breast cancer or precancerous changes in the breast tissue.
 Breast calcifications are categorized as microcalcifications and macrocalcifications.

 Types of Breast Calcifications

 • Macrocalcification.
-These are the most common calcifications found in the breast tissue.
+These are the most common types of calcium deposits in the breast.
 Macrocalcifications appear as large white spots or dashes scattered throughout the breasts.
 Usually, macrocalcifications are benign and do not require follow-up testing.

 • Microcalcification.
 These may appear as small white spots randomly scattered, in a group, or dotted line of fine white specks.
 They tend to form tight clusters with irregular shapes.
 Typically, microcalcifications are benign, but they are more likely to indicate cancer than macrocalcifications.
 If microcalcifications appear on the mammogram, your healthcare provider may order more testing to rule out precancerous cells or cancer.

 Breast calcifications cause no symptoms and are too small to feel during a breast exam.
-Routine mammograms usually detect the breast calcifications.
+Routine mammograms usually detect calcium buildup on the breast.

-There is no exact cause for breast calcifications, but there are several potential reasons they may develop in the breast tissue.
-Potential causes include:
+There is no exact cause for calcified breast tissue, but there are several potential reasons that it may develop in the breast.
+Potential breast calcification causes include:

 • Breast injury